maxtechctg/Smart-Agency-Hub/replit.md

 ### Feature Specifications
 - **Core Modules**: Authentication, Dashboard, CRM (Leads, Clients), Projects, Tasks, Staff Attendance, Finance (Income/Expenses), Invoices, Unified Inbox Chat, Files, Audit Logs, Client Portal.
 - **Floating Chat Widget (Unified Inbox)**: Intercom-style unified inbox accessible from all pages via a floating button.
-Developers/admins see all messages from all assigned projects; auto-routes replies to correct project.
+All roles see unified inbox: Admins see all project messages; Developers see messages from assigned projects; Clients see ALL messages (including admin/team replies) from their own projects.
+Auto-routes replies to correct project.
 Uses React Portal.
 - **Client Portal**: Dedicated dashboard for client role with filtered access to projects, invoices, payments, and files.
 Data access is strictly controlled to their specific projects via `clientId`.
 - **Access Control**: Robust RBAC implemented across all endpoints with the following role-based permissions:
   - **Admin**: Full unrestricted access to all projects, files, and system resources